Dreaming Across Towns: Semantic Rollout and Town-Adversarial Regularization for Zero-Shot Held-Out-Town Fixed-Route Driving in CARLA: Experimental Setup

-We conduct all experiments in the CARLA simulator~\cite{dosovitskiy_carla_2017} under synchronous simulation with a fixed control step of \(0.05\,\mathrm{s}\), corresponding to a nominal control frequency of \(20\,\mathrm{Hz}\).
-The study focuses on zero-shot held-out-town. transfer: all training is performed on source towns only, and evaluation is performed in closed loop on towns that are never seen during training.
+We conducted all experiments in the CARLA simulator~\cite{dosovitskiy_carla_2017} under synchronous simulation with a fixed control step of $0.05$ s, corresponding to a nominal control frequency of 20 Hz.
+The study evaluated zero-shot cross-town transfer.
+Agents are trained only in source towns and evaluated in held-out towns without target-domain adaptation.

-The source route pools contain 8 fixed routes in Town05 and 8 fixed routes in Town06.
-These source route pools are used for training.
-The held-out evaluation pools contain 8 fixed routes in Town03 and 8 fixed routes in Town04.
-During training, episodes are sampled uniformly over source towns and then uniformly over routes within each source-town pool.
+The source episode pools contained six predefined driving tasks in Town05 and six in Town06.
+The held-out evaluation pools contained six predefined driving tasks in Town03 and six in Town04.
+During training, episodes are sampled uniformly over source towns and then uniformly over tasks within each selected town.
+Held-out Town03 and Town04 episodes are used only for final evaluation and are never used for training, fine-tuning, or checkpoint selection. \autoref{fig:routes} visualizes the source and held-out task paths used in the study.

-To isolate structural generalization induced by changes in town layout and lane geometry, the town-shift experiments keep weather fixed across source and target towns.
-Unless otherwise stated, all reported held-out-town experiments use the ClearNoon setting.
-In addition, the town-shift environment contains only the ego vehicle and its attached sensors, without background traffic participants or pedestrians.
-This isolates held-out-town. generalization from other sources of distribution shift such as traffic density or weather variation.
-Figure~\ref{fig:town_routes} visualizes the fixed source and held-out route sets used in Town05, Town06, Town03, and Town04.
-Held-out Town03 and Town04 routes are used only for final evaluation and are never used for training or checkpoint selection.